Self-employment offers a lot of freedom and flexibility. But it can also pose some unique…

 As you might have guessed, bank statement home loans in California typically have higher interest rates than traditional mortgage products.
 That’s because the lender takes on more risk when they make a loan that’s primarily based on bank statements.

-But despite the higher rate, bank statement loans can be a good option for California borrowers who are unable to qualify for a traditional mortgage due to employment or income reasons.
+But despite the higher rate, bank statement loans can be a good option for borrowers who are unable to qualify for a traditional mortgage due to employment or income reasons.

 Factors to Consider When Choosing